mdaz78/Ruby-Crash-course/README.md

 # Ruby Programming Crash Course

+> A comprehensive collection of Ruby programming concepts, examples, and exercises from a YouTube crash course.
+Perfect for beginners looking to learn Ruby from scratch.

 This repository contains my learning journey through the Ruby programming language crash course from YouTube.

 ## Course Information